Germany–India relations: Official visits by German presidents and chancellors

 Foremost newspapers in both Germany and India focussed primarily on the trade and investment aspects of the visit.
 Germany's State broadcaster Deutsche Welle eloquently captured the prevailing mood regarding the visit with its editorial titled:"A first step in the right direction – no more, no less".
 Indian Express in an editorial titled "She came and went" pondered over the modest nature of agreements announced during the visit and placed the onus on India to raise its attractiveness as a partner through concrete socio-economic progress and improvements in bilateral relations in India's immediate neighbourhood.
 The Hindu termed the visit as a dosis realitaet reality-check for Merkel and Modi.

+The fifth IGC was held in New Delhi in November 2019.

 German Chancellor Olaf Scholz visited India on 25 February 2023.
 In a joint statement, both countries agreed to enhance their cooperation on innovation and technology.

+From 12–13 January 2026, Chancellor Friedrich Merz visited India.
+During his visit to Gujarat, he paid homage at Sabarmati Ashram, participated in the International Kite Festival, held delegation-level talks with PM Modi at Mahatma Mandir, and visited Dandi Kutir, a museum dedicated to Mahatma Gandhi.
+He later traveled to Bengaluru, where he visited Bosch’s Adugodi campus and the IIsc Centre for Nano Science and Engineering, highlighting Indo-German cooperation in manufacturing, innovation, and advanced research.
+About 19 MoUs and joint declarations were announced, including visa-free airport transit for Indians, along with declarations of intent on an India-Germany Semiconductor Ecosystem Partnership and cooperation in critical minerals.
+The leaders condemned terrorism in all forms, including cross-border terrorism and the Pahalgam attack, committed to enhanced cooperation against terrorist entities under the UN 1267 sanctions regime, welcomed the ratification of the Mutual Legal Assistance Treaty, and noted progress under the Joint Working Group on Counter-Terrorism.

+The 7th India-Germany Inter-Governmental Consultations (IGC) were held in New Delhi in October 2024.

+Official visits by Indian prime ministers

+Prime Minister P.V.
+Narasimha Rao visited Germany in 1991.
+Prime Minister Atal Bihari Vajpayee visited Germany in 2003.
+Prime Minister Manmohan Singh visited Germany in 2006, 2007 and 2013.
+Prime Minister Narendra Modi first visited Germany in 2015.
+As part of multi-nation tours and summits, Modi visited Germany in 2017 and 2022.
+The 4th and 6th India Germany Inter-Governmental Consultations (IGC) were held in Berlin in 2017 and 2022.

 Embassies and Consulates

 The German embassy in India is located in New Delhi.
 The embassy of India in Germany is located at Berlin.
 Consulate Generals of India are located in Frankfurt, Hamburg and Munich.